jakubharasny/E2E-Suite-with-Capybara-and-Selenium/README.md

 - 'webdrivers'

 and also:

+- capybara-screenshot/cucumber ) useful tool.
+It takes screenshot on failure and save in your choosen path or for example takes a screenshot after test finish.

 - 'site_prism' (allows to use pageObject model => all the selectors are stored in ./lib/pages)

 - 'pry' (great for debugging e.g. add `binding.pry` wherever you want the test to stop and debug)